codecheckers/certificate-2025-019/README.md

    plot_all_maps_environment(env_no_figures,0)
 ```

-3 figures are created, of which 'Figure 2' is the map of the environment and corresponds to Figure 8 Bottom Right in the manuscript.
+3 figures are created, of which 'Figure 2' is the map of the environment and corresponds to Subfigure 8 Bottom Right in the manuscript.
 Note that an earlier version of the software created the figure (in the paper) so it is slightly different.
 The one difference is the map is flipped around the Y-axis